holepunchto/hyperdht/README.md

 For the network to be fully operational it needs at least one persistent node.

-2) Provide the first node using your own bootstrap values:
+2) Provide the first node by using your own bootstrap values:

 ```sh
 hyperdht --port 49738 --bootstrap (server-ip):49737